|

 A False-negative is a major safety issue, with missed items

-(rarely) and any new technology should not be allowed to risk increasing
+resulting in deminer and civilian injury.
+Any new technology should not be allowed to risk increasing

 Because